-If your basement is wet, please, please, PLEASE read the following before you call in a basement waterproofing contractor:
+If your basement is wet, PLEASE read the following before you call in a basement waterproofing contractor:

 - Most basements get wet when rainwater runs toward the walls of houses from roofs, yards, and driveways.
-The first step to eliminating the invasion of water is to force it to run away from your home.
+The first step to eliminating this is to force water away from your home.
 Repairing gutters, extending downspouts, and/or grading the soil around your house will clear up most problems at a minimal price.

-- If these simple fixes don’t work, get an independent opinion from a drainage specialist or home inspector with expertise in drainage issues.
-You’ll have to pay for an inspection, but a competent inspector’s advice may save you many times the fee.
+- If these simple fixes don’t work, get an independent opinion from a drainage specialist or a home inspector with expertise in drainage issues.
+You’ll have to pay for an inspection, but a competent inspector’s advice may save you many times their fee.

 - Focus on solving the problem from the outside.
-Many basement waterproofing contractors want to sell costly interior drainage systems with sump pumps—even if you don’t need it.
-The best solutions prevent water from reaching the walls of your home; interior systems manage water only after it has entered the building.
+Many basement waterproofing contractors want to sell costly interior drainage systems with sump pumps—even if you don’t need them.
+If built properly, these systems will keep your basement dry, but there usually are better solutions that prevent water from reaching the walls of your home; interior systems manage water only after it has entered the building.

-Don’t ask a basement waterproofing contractor for help until you are absolutely sure you need one.
+Don’t ask a basement waterproofing contractor for help until you are absolutely sure you need its services.

 If you do need to hire a contractor, meet with and obtain proposals from several companies.
 Many landscaping companies specialize in drainage work.
-Among basement waterproofing contractors, big differences exist in the quality of advice provided.
+If you must hire a basement waterproofing contractor, use our ratings to identify ones that get favorable ratings from their customers.
 Avoid companies that use aggressive sales tactics.